ImanKari/G9JSONHandler/README.md

   objectData.User; // "G9TM"
   objectData.Password; // "1990"
   ```
-### Advanced
+## Advanced
-#### Defining the advanced parser for a specified type
+### Defining the advanced parser for a specified type
 The abstract class '**G9ACustomTypeParser<>**' enables you to define a custom parser for a specified type (Any type like a built-in .NET type or custom definition type).\
 This abstract class is a generic one where the generic parameter type specifies the type for parsing.\
 In addition, this abstract class has two abstract methods for parsing the string to object and wise versa that must implement by the programmer.\
-Furthermore, each class inherited by this abstract class is automatically used by JSON core (like a dependency injection process).
+Furthermore, each class inherits by this abstract class is automatically used by JSON core (like a dependency injection process).
 ```csharp
 // Sample Class
 public class ClassA